jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **accident compensation legislation** is defined in section 143E(5) for the purposes of that section
   - **accounting period** , in section 107, has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **activities undertaken as an airport operator** , in section 42, has the meaning given to airport operator activities in section HR 7 of the Income Tax Act 2007
+  - **affected class** means 1 of the following classes of the person’s depreciable property that the affected depreciable property is included in:
+    (a) buildings:
+    (b) commercial fit-out not referred to in paragraph (c):
+    (c) commercial fit-out for which the person uses the pool method:
+    (d) depreciable property for which the person uses the pool method, other than commercial fit-out:
+    (e) depreciable property not referred to in paragraphs (a) to (d)
+  - **affected depreciable property** means depreciable property that— (a) is not depreciable intangible property; and (b) is included in an affected class; and
+    (c) as a result of an emergency event, is affected by— (i) damage that meets the requirements of section EE 47(4) of the Income Tax Act 2007; or (ii) a disposal and reacquisition under section FP 14 of that Act
+  - **affected improvement to land** means an improvement to land subject to section DO 4 or DO 5 of the Income Tax Act 2007 that has been damaged or destroyed in an emergency event
   - **affected property** means—
     (a) affected depreciable property:
     (b) affected improvements to land:
     (c) affected revenue property
+  - **affected revenue property** means a person’s land or building that is— (a) revenue account property under section CB 6, CB 7, CB 12, or CB 13 of the Income Tax Act 2007; and (b) damaged by an emergency event; and
+    (c) useless for the purposes of deriving income as a result of that event; and (d) if it is a building, required to be demolished or abandoned for later demolition due to the damage to the land, building, or the neighbourhood of the building
   - **agency** is defined in section 18E(6) for the purposes of that section and section 18F
   - **amount payable** is defined in section 157(10) for the purposes of that section
   - **applicant** is defined in schedule 7, part C, subpart 2, clause 46(2) for the purposes of that clause